shantdashjian/dynamic-programming-refresher/README.md

 4. Construct:
     1. Can you construct this target string by concatenating elements from this array of strings?
     2. How many way can you construct this target string by concatenating elements from this array of strings?
+    3. What are all the ways can you construct this target string by concatenating elements from this array of strings?